 - Acts as a buffer between moving parts.
 These moving parts build heat in the engine.

 - Acts as a cleaner.
-It keeps carbon and broken down oil from clogging up oil passages in the internal routes in the engine.
+It keeps carbon and broken down oil from clogging up oil passages in the internal routes of the engine.
 If these routes get plugged oil cannot get through which can damage the engine.

 What Happens When I Don’t Follow Manufacturer’s Oil Change Guidelines?

-Most small engine manufacturer’s say engine oil should be changed every 25 to 50 hours of use.
+Most small engine manufacturers say engine oil should be changed every 25 to 50 hours of use.
 The hourly interval depends on the capacity of the engine and how hard it gets used.

 Engine oil is designed to keep the internal components of your engine running smoothly and reduces friction among the moving parts.
-It’s important to change your oil as oil become dirty and degrades over time.
+It’s important to change your oil as oil becomes dirty and degrades over time.

 Taking time to change your engine oil regularly will ensure your engine lasts more than a couple of years.
 The price of a quart of oil is a pretty inexpensive insurance policy if you think about all it does to protect the engine and its components.